Admiraldesvl/algebraic-number-theory-note/README.md

 2. Formatting correction.
 3. Small mathematical problems (for example, miscalculation can be corrected).
 4. Add examples at appropriate positions (but chances are I will modify them.
 Please try to follow the style of the book as well).
-5. check if the writing follows several guidelines for mathematics writing.
+5. Check if the writing follows several guidelines for mathematics writing.
 If not, find out how to fix it for good reasons.

 Writing Guidelines: